 5 Things to Do with Your Kids Before Back to School

-Summer is wrapping up and the school bells are about the ring.
+Have you realized it yet?
+Summer is wrapping up.
+The school bells are about to ring.
 Whether you’re a parent who cannot wait for school to be back in session, or you’re a little sad about another summer passing by, this time is precious.
 Before it’s too late, have some fun with your kids.

-From simple pleasures to special outings, these things to do with kids before back to school will ensure you bid a fond farewell to summer.
+Some families are choosing to get one last road trip in.
+Others are staying local.
+These things to do with kids before back to school will ensure you bid a fond farewell to summer.

 Family Fun Before Back to School